Springtime in Maine, What to Do

 The eagle has landed, and landed, and landed: A 2006 U.S. Fish & Wildlife

-Service count showed that Maine is home to 74 percent of the northeast's nesting
+Service count showed that Maine is home to 74 percent of the northeast's

-plentiful on the KennebecRiver in central Maine, CobscookBay and the
+most plentiful on the KennebecRiver in central Maine, CobscookBay and the

 Penobscot River in the east, and the lakes of northern Maine.
-Spring is the time to
+Spring is the time

-catch a glimpse of newly hatched eaglets in the nest.
+to catch a glimpse of newly hatched eaglets in the nest.

 A sappy story that turns sweet: Maine is one of the world's largest producers of

-pure maple syrup and home to the top syrup producing county (Somerset) in the
+pure maple syrup and home to the top syrup producing county (Somerset) in

-and boil it to create sweet amber-hued syrup.
+trees and boil it to create sweet amber-hued syrup.
 Strawberry Hill Farms in

 Skowhegan makes certified organic syrup, Kinney's Sugarhouse in Knox

-specializes in maple candies, and Merrifield Farm in North Gorham whips up its
+specializes in maple candies, and Merrifield Farm in North Gorham whips up

-own maple cotton candy.
+its own maple cotton candy.

 How four legs keep two feet dry on the trail: Yes, in order to enjoy the best of